rackerlabs/support-how-to/content/how-to/cloud-servers/install-python-novaclient-on-windows/index.md

 ### Install ActiveState ActivePython on Windows

-If you don't already have a python installation on your Windows system, download and install the community (free) version of ActiveState ActivePython.
+If you don't have a python installation on your Windows system, download and install the community (free) version of ActiveState ActivePython.

-You can download the installer from [their website](https://www.activestate.com/activepython/downloads).
+You can download the installer [here](https://www.activestate.com/activepython/downloads).

 After downloading, run the installer.